Pacific Four-Eyed Fish

 - Bigger brackish livebearers like mollies (especially sailfin types) - they're quick, handle the salt, and don't freak out when the Anableps are cruising the surface and hogging food.

 - Scats (Scatophagus argus) - active, tough, and they match the same brackish vibe.
-Best when everyone's roughly the same size so the four-eyes don't get outcompeted at feeding time.
+It's best if everyone is about the same size to avoid the four-eyes getting outcompeted at feeding time.

 - Monos (Mono argentus / Monodactylus spp.) - fast schooling fish that stay in the mid/upper water and can keep up with the constant motion.
 They're not finicky and don't take the surface behavior personally.